 Some of the best sources of animal proteins with glutamine are dairy products.
 These include milk, ricotta cheese, yogurt and cottage cheese.

-For those people who are on the go all the time there are nutrition bars and drinks that contain a large amount of the amino acid.
+For those people who are on the go all of the time, there are nutrition bars and drinks that contain a large amount of the amino acid.
 Those that are specially designed to help with energy and bodybuilding are the ones to buy.
-What these nutritional drinks and bars provide are isolated proteins from milk, soy and other foods.
+What these nutritional drinks and bars provide are isolated proteins from milk, soy, and other foods.

 Glutamine is utilized by the body in several ways.
 One of the most important roles glutamine plays is keeping the intestinal mucosa healthy.
 Glutamine also provides nitrogen to those cells that are dividing rapidly.

-Glutamine has also been shown to improve patients who are undergoing chemotherapy for cancer.
-Using glutamine supplements, patients who are undergoing treatment have seen fewer complications with chemo treatments, reduced infections and an improvement in their recovery time.
+Glutamine has also been shown to help patients who are undergoing chemotherapy for cancer.
+Using glutamine supplements, patients who are undergoing treatment have seen fewer complications with chemo treatments, reduced infections, and an improvement in their recovery time.